-And the arrival of Ghost Hunters was also huge for the paranormal community because it gave them some real representation for the first time.
-And it caused many other paranormal-based tv shows to be made, providing that community with even more content to enjoy.
+The arrival of Ghost Hunters was also huge for the paranormal community because it gave them some real representation for the first time.
+And it caused many other paranormal-based TV shows to be made, providing that community with even more content to enjoy.

 Ghost Hunter’s Seasons and Episodes

 Originally, Ghost Hunters ran for eleven seasons, spanning from 2004 to 2016.
 Those episodes all aired on the Syfy channel, as previously discussed.

 But Ghost Hunters has also been rebooted several times, with more short seasons airing on A&E, a season on Discovery+, and one other on the Travel Channel.

 This means that, in all, Ghost Hunters has had fifteen seasons.
 And their episode count is currently at 249!
 They’ve also had several live shows and holiday specials throughout their run.

 Most Popular and Well-Rated Episodes

 Some episodes have performed better than others.
 But the following twenty were some of the most highly rated on IMDB.

 - “Nightmare Camp”